What is CYPHERCON?

 Are CypherCon tickets transferable?

-Yes, Each ticket is a QR code that grants one entry.
+Yes, Each ticket is either a QR code or you show an ID at the door that grants one entry.
 You may contact us to verify.

 What are the Talks like?

-Presentations include: corporate and network security, privacy, personal rights and freedoms, new technologies, modern exploit techniques, security philosophy, hardware hacking, forensics, reverse engineering, protocol analysis, cryptographic algorithms, and all-around security issues with comedic ‘hacker’ motifs.
+Presentations include: corporate and network security, privacy, personal rights and freedoms, new technologies, modern exploit techniques, security philosophy, hardware hacking, forensics, reverse engineering, protocol analysis, cryptographic algorithms, even mushroom hacking, and all-around security issues with comedic ‘hacker’ motifs.
 Lastly, you never really have to touch a computer, and can socialize.

 What is the IRC channel for CypherCon?